adncllng/vmock/src/pages/news/en/setting-up-a-project-someone-documentary-apprenticeship.md

 templateKey: news-post
 locale: en
 pageKey: page_newspost
-title: 'Setting up a Project Someone Documentary Apprenticeship '
+title: Documentary Apprenticeship for Project Someone
 date: 1894-12-28T14:37:32.000Z
 description: >-
   Entering post-production with Montreal youth Hunnayna Hemed, Kendra McDonald, and Kaymarie Sutherland.
-Together we are developing a documentary piece about Halka's creative process and how H, K and K have navigated the ethics of their inclusion in this academic and arts-based initiative.
+H, K and K are developing a documentary piece about Halka's creative process and will be exploring the very ethics of their inclusion in this arts-based academic initiative.
 ---
 .